This articles describes the steps for upgrading to a newer version of SystemWeaver.

 If you are having trouble downloading or accessing your delivery, contact firstname.lastname@example.org.

-Release notes for the 3-4 official releases made each year are posted under What's New.
+Release note summaries are posted under What's New.
 Depending on your current version and the version you are upgrading to, you'll want to read the applicable release notes thoroughly and share them with representatives of each user group so they can plan accordingly.

 Instructions for Upgrade

 Below are the instructions for upgrading SystemWeaver, in both test and production environments.
 Recommendations for testing are also included at the bottom of this article for your test/QA environment.

 If the release you have received requires that you update the database, this will be noted in the upgrade delivery instructions.
 This does not happen frequently.

 If you have been informed that the upgrade includes a database version update, before getting started, take a backup of the database.
 (See How to Back Up the Database).
 If you need to move any data files (e.g., SQLite database file, file repository, etc., we strongly recommend that you zip the files first, before moving them to avoid the files becoming corrupt.

-If the upgrade does not include an update to the version of the database, you do not need to take a backup of the database.
+If you have been information that the upgrade does not include an update to the version of the database, you do not need to take a backup of the database.

 1. Stop all Servers and Clients

 Prior to getting started with the upgrade, you will want to stop all servers, e.g., mirror server, main server, etc. (see Stopping and Starting a SystemWeaver Server) and clients.
 In other words, there should be no active sessions via swExplorer, swAdmin2, swArchitect clients nor the API.
-Once all servers are stopped and you have verified that there are no active sessions, proceed with the below steps.
+Once you have verified that there are no active sessions, and the servers being upgraded are stopped, proceed with the below steps.

 2. Take a Server Installation Backup

-Be sure to make a backup copy of your current SystemWeaver installation in the event you have to rollback.
+Be sure to make a backup copy of your current SystemWeaver Server installation in the event you have to rollback.

 3. Upgrading the Main Server Installation